MrBohdan/LearnProject/README.md

               │    ├── InterfDemo                              #An interface extends an interface │    └── NestedIfDemo                            #Implementation of the nested interfaces ├── JavaLangClasses
-              │    ├── Angels                                  #Class Math
+              │    ├── Angels                                  #The Math class
-              │    ├── ArrrCopyDemo                            #System class and method arraycopy() and getProperty() │    ├── CharIsDemo                              #The methods of the Character class │    ├── CloneDemo                               #A method clone()
+              │    ├── ArrrCopyDemo                            #System class with the arraycopy() and getProperty() methods │    ├── CharIsDemo                              #The methods of the Character class │    ├── CloneDemo                               #A clone() method
-              │    ├── DoubleDemo                              #Simple implementation of a Double class │    ├── Elapsed                                 #The methods currentTimeMillis() and nanoTime() │    ├── ExecDemo                                #The Runtime and Process classes with a method exec() │    ├── ExecDemoFini                            #The Runtime and Process classes with a method exec() │    ├── InfNan                                  #Implementation of the methods isInfinite() and isNaN() │    ├── MemoryDemo                              #Runtime class with the freeMemory(), totalMemory(), gc() methods
+              │    ├── DoubleDemo                              #Simple implementation of a Double class │    ├── Elapsed                                 #The methods currentTimeMillis() and nanoTime() │    ├── ExecDemo                                #The Runtime and Process classes with a exec() method │    ├── ExecDemoFini                            #The Runtime and Process classes with a exec() method │    ├── InfNan                                  #Implementation of the isInfinite() and isNaN() methods │    ├── MemoryDemo                              #Runtime class with the freeMemory(), totalMemory(), gc() methods
-              │    ├── PackageDemo                             #Class Package
+              │    ├── PackageDemo                             #The Package class
               │    ├── ParseDemo                               #Convert String to Integer │    ├── ProcessBuilderDemo                      #Implementation of a ProcessBuilder class │    ├── RTTI                                    #Class 'Class' with the methods getName() and getConstructor()